 Design with an open mind

 If you are going into your final year with a clear cut image of what you want to make... scrap it!
 Write it down, CAD it up, do what you need to do to get it out of your head and move on.
-You will never get as much time as this again to design a collection, use it well.
+You will never get as much time as this again to design, use it well.

 Find your own way of working

 Your tutors might give you a framework of designs to create but you're free to work however you choose.
 I realised that I can't design by simply sitting and drawing all day.
 I did collage, draping on the mannequin, cutting up old clothes, all sorts.

 Take you time and trust your gut

 I remember doubting myself at every turn and trying to throw everything into the collection.
 Changing it ad-hoc and last minute to feel like it was enough, as soon as I let go of those fears and trusted my own style, it all got better.
 These days I design with more confidence, I don't stress over the little things as much.